-For months, Jin and I had been trying to meet up, but couldn't get together until Memorial Day.
+For months, Jin of Seeking Food and I had been trying to meet up, but couldn't get together until Memorial Day.
 Of course that meant I had to barbecue.
 Well, I didn't have to barbecue, but no Memorial Day is complete without one!

 I found a one pound chunk of pork shoulder in my freezer, leftover from when I made Thit Heo Kho Cu Cai Trang Cu Sen (Vietnamese Braised Pork with Daikon and Lotus Roots.
 The pork made me think about reshooting my Bun Thit Heo Nuong (Vietnamese Rice Vermicelli Noodles with Grilled Pork) recipe long ago.
 Even though I said grilled in the initial recipe, I didn't have one at the time and just cooked it in my kitchen.
 Jin was eating low-carb though so the rice vermicelli noodles were out.
 I had spaghetti squash on hand, but instead of making a rice noodle bowl with spaghetti squash, which would have been a good idea actually, I made Goi Bi Soi Chay (Vietnamese Vegetarian Spaghetti Squash Salad) to serve on the side since I was pairing it with pork skewers.